 The majority of collegiettes agree hands down that you should not friend everyone in your freshman class on Facebook.
-HC Belmont Campus Correspondent Bianca puts it aptly: “Going on a crazy Facebook-adding spree during orientation will not only creep people out, but you’ll end up never seeing half of the people again.
+HC collegiette Bianca puts it aptly: “Going on a crazy Facebook-adding spree during orientation will not only creep people out, but you’ll end up never seeing half of the people again.
 Try and be selective with your friend requesting and add people you truly think you’ll become friends with!”
 We couldn’t agree more.

 8. Underestimate the juice